ysscott2012/Udemy/Javascript/Understanding the weird parts/README.md

 - extensible
 - easy to understand

-#### Understanding the prototype

-Object looks for its own properties first before looking for in prototype.
+**Understanding the prototype**: Object looks for its own properties first before looking for in prototype.

 ```js
 ver person = {